February is a month steeped in magical energy, from the fiery renewal of Imbolc to the love-centered celebration of Valentine’s Day.

 Share your poems in a ritual or keep them as a personal spell to revisit throughout the year.

-January’s quiet energy is the perfect time to slow down and infuse your life with concios magic through crafting.
+February’s quiet, emergent energy is the perfect time to gather your energy and begin to infuse your life with conscious, oragnic magick through crafting.